Cataracts and Macular Degeneration

 It can occur in one or both eyes.
 When the lens is clear the retina receives a sharp image.

 If the lens is cloudy from a cataract, the image is blurred.

 Color perception and sharpness of vision are also affected.
 It is the most common cause of vision loss that is age related.
-However, it is very easily treated with cataract surgery.
+However, it shares many of the same symptoms of age related macular degeneration.

 As we age different factors cause the lens to become cloudy, hard and dense.

 When this happens light cannot get through the lens as it did before and causes our vision to become blurred or hazy.

 The lens is also responsible for adjusting the eye's focus so we can see things clearly whether they are up close or far away.